 Where can I find the best whale watching reviews for Tofino?

-Google reviews or Trip Advisor.
-West Coast Aquatic Safaris has a +4.5 rating on both platforms.
+Google reviews or Tripadvisor.
+West Coast Aquatic Safaris has a 4.5 to 4.8 rating on both platforms.

-Is the tour / boat appropriate for small children?
+Is the whale watching tour / boat appropriate for small children?

 Yes, people of all ages are welcome to tour aboard.
 In the past 4 generations of one family have toured with us many times.

-Yes, West Coast Aquatic Safaris is proud to offer our vessel NANUQ – the only accessible boat in Tofino.
-NANUQ gets people with mobility challenges out on the water safely and in comfort.
+Yes, West Coast Aquatic Safaris is proud to offer our vessel NANUQ – the only accessible ♿ boat in Tofino.
+NANUQ gives people with mobility challenges the opportunity to get out on the water for accessible whale and wildlife watching.